-“Fix your feet to fix your back”– During the conventional deadlift set up, many coaches will advise their athletes to “engage their lats” or “squeeze their shoulder blades together”.
+“Fix your feet to fix your back”– During the conventional deadlift set up, many coaches and trainers will use say to “engage the lats” or “squeeze their shoulder blades together”.
 This helps to combat the dreaded cat-back from occurring and make the initial pull off the floor safe and effective.
 I’ve seen it time and time again.
 A coach (or fellow lifting partner) tells someone this cue, the person consciously attempts to engage their lats and upper back only to look like a candy cane upon the pull.

-Assuming the weight is not too heavy for the lifter, often I will advise the athlete to look at their feet.
-If your stance is too wide, it will force your arms outside of your shoulders.
+Assuming the weight is not too heavy, often I will point to the feet first.
+If the stance is too wide, it will forces the arms outside of the shoulders.
 This makes engaging the upper back and lats incredibly more difficult, especially when the upper back may not be as developed.
-In this case, I will advise lifters to bring their stance in slightly (generally speaking hip-width, sometimes a smidge closer) and subsequently this will allow the lifter to actively engage more of their lats and set their upper back.
-From here, now the lifter is able to effectively stay tight and initiate the movement without looking like a candy cane.
+In this case, bringing the stance in slightly (generally speaking hip-width, sometimes a smidge closer) will allow one to actively engage more of their lats and set their upper back.
+From here, now one can effectively stay tight and initiate the movement without looking like a candy cane.

-“Lat pulldown the bar throughout the whole rep”– A common misconception with the squat is the upper body is only semi-involved throughout the lift.
-Often these lifters will become buried or the bar will “roll” as they rise out of the hole, making the squat a lot more difficult and quite frankly unsafe.
+“Lat pulldown the bar throughout the whole rep”– A common misconception with the squat is the upper body is only semi-involved throughout.
+Often when the weights become challenging, one will get buried or the bar will “roll” as one rises out of the bottom of the squat, making things a lot more difficult and quite frankly, unsafe.
 Maintaining constant engagement with the bar stems from the act of pulling it down into the body, specifically somewhere within the traps depending on the style of squatting used.
-To cue this I like to say, “lat pulldown that bar into you”.
+To cue, think of “lat pulldown that bar into you”.
 This starts from the initial set-up and is maintained throughout the lift, even as one comes out of the hole and drives their back up into the bar.
-Missed lifts or inefficient reps can stem from a number of causes, but often I see novices have a disconnect between this concept.
+Missed lifts or inefficient reps can stem from a number of causes, but often a disconnect between this concept can be a quick yet incredibly effective fix.
 Thinking about it in terms of a lat pulldown allows us to compare this feeling with something we are familiar with.

-“Hold your breath to secure your brace, reset between reps”- One of the newer concepts I’ve been using with athletes is the timing of breath.
-Before I can go into this cue further, I should preface by saying the execution of this may vary slightly based on the reps performed for the set (hence the “reset between reps” aspect I’ve included).
-Essentially, when we breathe, the act of exhaling will naturally relax the body or cause us to lose the brace we are trying to hold, even if it is ever so slightly.
+“Hold your breath to secure your brace, reset between reps”- One of the newer concepts in the strength training field is the timing of breath.
+Before going into this cue further, it should be prefaced by saying the execution of this may vary slightly based on the reps performed for the set (hence the “reset between reps” aspect included).
+Essentially, when we breathe, the act of exhaling will naturally relax the body or cause the lose of the brace we are trying to hold, even if it is ever so slightly.
 Go ahead and try it without lifting, try holding your brace while exhaling.
 Impossible.

-During a lift, relaxing or losing our brace is the exact opposite we want to do.
-Bracing allows us to keep our spine protected, but also creates an environment where we are able to effectively exert as much force as possible.
-Therefore, I tell my lifters to hold their breath throughout the entire rep. This helps the lifter brace throughout the duration of the lift making them more efficient, effective, and less likely to acquire injury.
-When performing multiple reps within a set, I advise lifters to reset their breathe between reps.
+During a lift, relaxing or losing the brace is the exact opposite of what should be done.
+Bracing allows the spine to stay protected, but also creates an environment where maximal force exertion can be effectively performed.
+Therefore, holding the breath throughout the entire rep could help.
+Bracing throughout the duration of the lift will make each lift more efficient, effective, and less likely to acquire injury.
+When performing multiple reps within a set, one may reset their breathe between reps.
 Essentially, one will brace, inhale, hold, finish the rep, exhale, repeat.
 Proper breathing mechanics are just as much of a skill as the lifts themselves.
 Practicing this concept continuously will help make it more second nature and easier to implement.

 Well there you have it.
-My simple cues to instantly fix the Big 3.
-Give these cues a try during your next training session.
-With anything “new” I like to try things when I’m working with weights in the 70-80% range, so something that is heavy enough to start showing areas of weakness but light enough where the actual implementation of them will be relatively seamless.
+A few simple cues to instantly fix the Big 3.
+Give these cues a try during your next training session and as with anything “new” it is advised to use weights in the 70-80% range.
+This allows for the load to be something heavy enough to start showing areas of weakness but light enough where the actual implementation of them will be relatively seamless.